agonzalezro/botella/README.md

   - image: agonzalezro/botella-test
     environment:
       KEY: this-is-a-secret
+    volumes:
+      - /tmp:/tmp-from-botella
     only_mentions: true
 ```

-It has 3 basic sections:
+It has 4 basic sections:

 - **`image`**: it's just the name of the Docker image to be run.
 - **`environment`**: the environment variables that you want to set to the container when you run it.
 Be careful, they are caseSensitive.
+- **`volumes`**: the volumes you want to mount from the host that is running botella inside the container that is running the plugin.
 - **`only_mentions`** et al. They are basically three permissions that you can set to the plugin and that will work in the adapters that have the concept of channels and direct messages:
     - `only_mentions`: will make the bot just react when its mentioned.
     - `only_channels`: will make the bot just react when the message was send in a channel.